Al Nadwa (newspaper): History and profile

 Al Nadwa was founded in 1958 in Mecca.
 Its founder was Ahmad Al Subaii.
-In fact, Al Nadwa incorporated with another paper, Hera (a name of holy mountain in Islam), under its current name.
-In 1960 the paper became a daily publication.
+In fact, Al Nadwa incorporated with another paper, Hera (a name of holy mountain in Islam).
+The paper was started as a weekly newspaper, and in 1960 it became a daily publication.

 The publisher of the paper was Makkah Printing and Information Establishment.
 Abdulaziz bin Mohieddin Khoja was the chairman of the general assembly of Makkah Establishment for Publishing and Printing.
 Its editor-in-chief was Ahmad bin Saleh.

 In 2003, the paper experienced serious financial difficulty.
 In February 2013, it was closed down due to unpaid financial dues.

 The paper was considered as pro-government.
-It was also described as a religiously conservative daily.

 Al Nadwa sold 7,000 copies in 1962 and 15,000 copies in 1975.
-The estimated circulation of the paper was between 25,000 and 30,000 copies at the beginning of the 1990s.
 Its 2003 circulation was 30,000 copies.

 Although the paper had no high circulation levels, it enjoyed a special status as a result of being Mecca's hometown paper and of having good editorial writings.
-The U.S. diplomatic cables also indicated that small circulation of the paper made it difficult to see its influence.